gerritdewitt/Munki-Conditions/ReadMe.md

 ----------
 This repository contains materials for creating an Apple Installer package for deploying Munki conditional scripts.
 The package's root is _package-root_ within this tree.

-The condition scripts are menat to be deployed to client systems.
+The condition scripts are meant to be deployed to client systems.
 Inside _package-root_, you'll see that they are deployed to _usr/local/munki/conditions_, so munki will execute them on each check-in.<sup>1,2</sup>.

 About Conditions
 ----------